marcelduin/Micrio.Blogpost.wasm-v3/README.md

 		2. **[360&deg; images](#622-360-images)**

 	3. **[Connecting it to JavaScript](#63-connecting-it-to-javascript)**:
-	Replacing the twin engine by our new monster
+	Replacing ye olde twin engine by our new monster

 	4. **[Rendering the lot](#64-rendering-the-lot)**:
 	Connecting everything and making it work again